Electric blanket

 • It feels exactly more intense during the evening or night?

-If you find yourself nodding along and recognise yourself in these situations, be sure to contact your doctor.
+If you find yourself nodding along regularly and recognize yourself, be sure to contact your primary care physician.
 If you don’t sleep alone, then your bed partner has probably already told you that you move around a lot.
 RLS is hereditary and can be treated with medication.
 These drugs are also used for people with Parkinson’s disease.

 Frequently asked questions about turning in your sleep: